Neomycin: Medical uses

 Neomycin is typically applied as a topical preparation, such as Neosporin (neomycin/polymyxin B/bacitracin).
+In 2023, the topical combination of neomycin with dexamethasone and polymyxin B (neomycin/polymyxin B/hydrocortisone) was the 260th most commonly prescribed medication in the United States, with more than 1 million prescriptions.

 The antibiotic can also be administered orally, in which case it is usually combined with other antibiotics.
-Neomycin is not absorbed from the gastrointestinal tract and has been used as a preventive measure for hepatic encephalopathy and hypercholesterolemia.
+Neomycin is very poorly absorbed from the gastrointestinal tract and mostly stays in the gut, exiting with feces.
+It has been used as a preventive measure for hepatic encephalopathy and hypercholesterolemia.
 By killing bacteria in the intestinal tract, Neomycin keeps ammonia levels low and prevents hepatic encephalopathy.
-Due to its poor GI tract absorption, orally administered neomycin has also been used to reduce the risk of post operative infection following gastrointestinal surgery.
+Orally administered neomycin has also been used to reduce the risk of post operative infection following gastrointestinal surgery and to treat small intestinal bacterial overgrowth.

-Waksman and Lechevalier originally noted that neomycin was active against streptomycin-resistant bacteria as well as Mycobacterium tuberculosis, the causative agent for tuberculosis.
-Neomycin has also been used to treat small intestinal bacterial overgrowth.
-Neomycin is not administered via injection, as it is extremely nephrotoxic (damaging to kidney function) even when compared to other aminoglycosides.
-The exception is when neomycin is included, in small quantities, as a preservative in some vaccines – typically 25 μg per dose.
+Neomycin has good activity against Gram-positive and Gram-negative bacteria, but is ototoxic and nephrotoxic (damaging to kidney function) at doses required to inhibit bacteria even when compared to other aminoglycosides.
+It is thus not used systemically.
+Its only use as an injection is when neomycin is included, in small quantities, as a preservative in some vaccines – typically 25 μg per dose.

-In 2023, the combination of neomycin with dexamethasone and polymyxin B was the 260th most commonly prescribed medication in the United States, with more than 1 million prescriptions.